coleygroup/rogi-xd/README.md

   ```
   The models will be saved to the following directory `models/{GIN,VAE}/zinc`, which can be supplied to the `rogi` command later via the `--model-dir` argument.

   _NOTE_: this script trains a simple GIN or VAE and _doesn't_ allow for custom architectures to specified.
 That's because the goal of this repository **was not** to provide _another_ VAE implementation.
 If you like the composable object model we used, feel free use it in your own project.
-I don't think a full citation is necessary, but a docstring reference and a shoutout would be appreciated :hug:.The following modules will contain most of the code you need:
+I don't think a full citation is necessary, but a docstring reference and a shoutout would be appreciated :hugs:.The following modules will contain most of the code you need:

   - `pcmr.models.vae`
   - `pcmr.models.gin`